greenboxal/doggohub/doc/university/high-availability/aws/README.md

 ## Load Balancer

 On the same dashboard look for Load Balancer on the left column and press the Create button.
-Choose a classic Load Balancer, our gitlab VPC, not internal and make sure its listening for HTTP and HTTPS on port 80.
+Choose a classic Load Balancer, our doggohub VPC, not internal and make sure its listening for HTTP and HTTPS on port 80.

 Here is a tricky part though, when adding subnets we need to associate